ritua2/documentation/Agisoft_Metashape/README.txt

 The following steps can be used to test Agisoft Metashape via the command line:

-1. Copy the Metashape project zip file (monument.zip) to your working directory and unzip the file.
+1. Copy the Metashape project zip file exmaple (monument.zip) to your working directory and unzip the file.
     $ cd /work/<abc123>
     $ mkdir metashape-test; cd metashape-test